mexican-wolf-trance/project2/README.md

 ```
 Send it and the function will automatically apply the userId and the message id.
 Easy Peasy!

-You can also update that same post or anyt other post where you know the id.
+You can also update that same post or any other post where you know the id.
 Just type:

 ### /mongo/updatePost/(id) allong with the message to be added like so:
 ```